Network monitoring is the first step toward proactive monitoring and

 While network switches are often considered a point of cost savings by many small businesses, they are essential to the connection of a network.
 They are widely used and allow you to connect several different devices at once.
 If it has a wire, it probably is connected to a switch.
 The pricing of switches can vary widely from consumer grade switches cost just a couple hundred dollars to enterprise grade into the thousands.
 TelWare can handle the switching evironment in your network and work with you to provide the best network configuration solutions that fit your needs.

-There's a lot of room for new Software-Defined Wide Area Network (SD-WAN) deployments, and many businesses are getting ready to start one.
+There's a lot of room for new Software-Defined Wide Area Network (SD-WAN) deployments, and many businesses are getting ready to transition.
 A market survey reported that 84 percent of respondents consider the technology either "important" or "critical" to automating operations and reducing costs.
 Businesses are concerned about keeping the transition costs down and having a sufficient business justification for them.

 MPLS stands for "Multiprotocol Label Switching."
 The important word is "label," which is what it uses to direct traffic.
 Internet-data packets typically make several hops from one router to another before reaching their final destination.
 All the routers know where the packet needs to end up, but each one makes its own decision about where it will go next.If you've ever followed the online tracking of a post-office package, you've seen something similar.
 You bring the package to the local post office.
 It sends it to a central office, and from there it goes to another central office closer to the recipient.
 Then it's sent to a local post office, and finally it's delivered.
 You don't write on the package where it should go at each step.